Sentiment analysis

 In this study dating from the end of 2022 sentiment analysis was used to extract the main stress factor in the environment surrounding the university out of social media.

-Sentiment Extraction of Characters in Stories Based on a Sentiment Lexicon (感情語辞書に基づく物語の登場人物の感情抽出)
+Sentiment Extraction of Characters in Stories Based on a Sentiment Lexicon (感情語辞書に基づく物語の登場人物の感情抽出)(逢坂 Osaka et al. 2020)

 In this study an emotion lexicon is created to study the emotional state of characters from a novel and how they interact with different story factors.

-The novel that was analyzed is“the Beautiful World (キノの旅).
+The novel that was analyzed is “The Beautiful World (キノの旅)”.
 A story where two friends travel together and visit different countries.
 Each chapter features a different country and could be read alone.

 The emotion lexicon used was created by extracting the vocabulary from existing lexicons and manually adding labels to them.
-Originally 12 basic emotions were defined to be used as labels but a few of them got assigned to only a very small amount of words and thus the labels were reduced to 8 basic emotions by merging some with others.
-The eventual categorization was the following: 好(affection), 怖(fear), 驚/昂(surprise/excitement), 厭/恥/ 諦(discomfort/shame/giving up), 怒(anger), 喜(joy), 哀/無(sorrow/feeling of emptiness), 安(trust).
+Originally 12 basic emotions were defined to be used as labels, but a few of them got assigned to only a very small amount of words and thus the labels were reduced to 8 basic emotions by merging some with others.
+The eventual categorization was the following: 好 (affection), 怖 (fear), 驚/昂 (surprise/excitement), 厭/恥/ 諦 (discomfort/shame/giving up), 怒 (anger), 喜 (joy), 哀/無 (sorrow/feeling of emptiness), 安 (trust).

 For each chapter emotion words were extracted for the 2 main characters separately and for all other characters who are treated as one entity.

-As the emotion lexicon for this research was created by one person manually adding the labels to words, it is in need for further testing.
+As the emotion lexicon for this research was created by one person manually adding the labels to words, it is in need of further testing.
 The fact that some labels had to be merged together because they only gave neglectable output could mean that the lexicon is still missing valuable words and needs to be expanded.
 Even so, the fact that the groups, created based on sentiment analysis using the emotion lexicon constructed for it, contained chapters featuring similar themes proves that the lexicon has potential.

-Effects of MBCT-CP on Expression of Pain and Meditative Experiences (Mbct-Cpが痛みと瞑想経験の表現に与える影響)
+Effects of MBCT-CP on Expression of Pain and Meditative Experiences (Mbct-Cpが痛みと瞑想経験の表現に与える影響)(阿部 Abe et al. 2022)

 In this study 5 participants living with chronic pain are asked to keep a diary in which they write about their experience with pain for a time span of 4 weeks.
-After those 4 weeks they received MBCT-CP (Mindfulness-Based Cognitive Therapy for Chronic Pain) for another 4 weeks during which the participants were asked to write about their experience with the meditation sessions and also continue describing their pain in their dairy .
+After those 4 weeks they received MBCT-CP (Mindfulness-Based Cognitive Therapy for Chronic Pain) for another 4 weeks during which the participants were asked to write about their experience with the meditation sessions and also continue describing their pain in their diary .
 After that period participants continued to write about their experience with pain for an additional 4 weeks.

-The diaries of the participants were analyzed and graphics were made to visualize the changes in the amount of positive and negative word usage.
+The diaries of the participants were analysed and graphics were made to visualize the changes in the amount of positive and negative word usage.
 Through this the following things could be observed: by the end of the experiment positive words appeared more often than negative words.
 During the MBCT-CP treatment period however, negative words start to increase relatively sharply at first until they decrease again towards the end and then decrease even further during the last 4 weeks after the MBCT-CP treatment.

 Although this is a very small scale research based on only 5 participants, it shows the potential of sentiment analysis to be used to evaluate the effects of therapy.